BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - Position yourself until your knees are higher than your hips.

-Try to stay stable and don’t make sudden moves.
-You can use the water tank to be more stable and to control your balance.
+Try to stay stable.
+You can use the water tank to control your balance.

 Some things to keep in mind: